-Instead of trying to regain the trust of members who each paid $399 or more for services they feel they’re not receiving, callers are getting an earful.
+Instead of trying to regain the trust of members who each paid $399 or more for services they feel they’re not receiving, VDC is giving callers an earful.
 That’s not how you treat the talent your site supposedly supports.
 Moreover, it only confirms the negative impression people had in the first place.

 As for me, I have always retained a free membership that allowed me to monitor developments and changes at “Voices” from the inside.
 Rather than have other people tell me about sliding rates and managed projects, I could see for myself what was going on.

-When I tried to log on yesterday, I made an interesting discovery: my account had been removed.
+One day in September 2015 when I tried to log on in, I made an interesting discovery: my account had been removed.

 Without any warning or explanation.